aidn3/hypixel-guild-discord-bridge/docs/FAQ.md

 The waitlist will be automatically checked every couple minutes.
 When the guild has enough space to accept more members, the application will start inviting the people from the waitlist in order from the first to last.
-Every player has 24 hour to accept the offer.
+Every player has 24 hours to accept the offer.
-If the player does not accept within the allocated time, player will be completely removed from the waitlist and the next player will be invited from the waitlist.
+If the player does not accept within the allocated time, they will be completely removed from the waitlist and the next player will be invited from the waitlist.

 When a player is invited via this system, the player will receive a guild join invite as well as a Discord private message explaining the situation.
 In the Discord private message, there will be options to allow the user to accept/decline/reschedule the offer.
 These Discord buttons:

 - When accepting the offer, the player will receive a guild join invite in-game and the status of the invite will be displayed in the Discord private message.
-Player may press this button as many times as needed as long as the invite is still valid.
+They may press this button as many times as needed as long as the invite is still valid.
 - When declining the offer, the player will be instantly removed from the waitlist and the next player in the waitlist will be invited instead.
-- When rescheduling the offer, the player will be put last in the waitlist and a 24-hour grace period will put, during which the player will not be invited even if they are the first in line in the waitlist.
+- When rescheduling the offer, the player will be put last in the waitlist and a 24-hours grace period will put in place, during which the player will not be invited even if they are the first in line in the waitlist.

 After the player has been officially invited, the user may accept the offer by: